sforshee/sforshee.github.io/_drafts/ubiquiti-edgerouter-lite-setup-part-1-the-basics.markdown

 ![Example network topology]({{ site.url }}/assets/article_images/ubiquiti-edgerouter-lite-setup-part-1-the-basics/network-topolgy.png)

+In these posts we'll gradually work towards setting up the EdgeRouter Lite for this topology.

 # Initial ERL Setup via the Web UI

 Consult the [EdgeRouter Lite User Guide](http://dl.ubnt.com/guides/edgemax/EdgeRouter_Lite_UG.pdf) for information on accessing the EdgeOS configuration interface for the first time.
 Bascially, the steps are: connect a machine to the eth0 port on the ERL, manually configure your machine to have an address in the 192.168.1.x subnet, then point your web browser at 192.168.1.1.
 This will bring up the configuration interface in your browser.